musayevnadir/bookstore-page/README.md

-# Awesome Bookstore Website
+# Bookstore Website

 ## Introduction

-Welcome to the Awesome Bookstore Website!
+Welcome to the Our Bookstore Website!
 This project is a combination of HTML, SASS, JavaScript, and the SwiperJs library.

 ## Features